 The interpretation of what is minor is not necessarily based on the extent to which the zoning by-law is varied.
 Rather it is based on whether the impact of the variance can be considered minor.
 In review of the proposed minor variance, staff have reviewed whether to consider the variance minor based on the location, the context of development on the lands, and the existing characteristics of the neighbourhood.
 The increase in size is not anticipated to have any negative impacts on surrounding land and its location is shielded from the road.
-The design does not exceed the existing height limitations and it is setback and appropriate distance to the interior side yard of the neighbouring property.
-Additionally, the principle dwelling would visually remain the dominant structure on the lands.
+The principle dwelling would visually remain the dominant structure on the lands and the proposed style of design does not exceed the existing height limitations.
+The reduced interior side yard setback is also considered minor in nature given the limited development in proximity to the rear yard.
+The applicant would maintain the ability to perform necessary maintenance to the structure.
 As such, the impact of the proposal can be considered to be minor in that it would be in keeping with the residential character of the area.